yonatanp/quicklib/README.md

 Modified parameter defaults:
 * if `packages` is not given, `find_packages()` is used automatically to discover packages under your library's top directory.

+### Setup script in non-standard location

+It is possible to build libraries with quicklib from setup scripts other than "top level setup.py".
+This allows building more than one library (or variants of a single library) from a single repository.

+Look at [examplelibrary2](examples/examplelibrary2/) for two such example library variants built from the same sources.

+Just place your setup code in any folder and run it the same way as usual, e.g.:

+    python my_other_setup.py sdist bdist_wheel

+Note that if you want to have a `MANIFEST.in` file to go with the script, you can put it alongside it and using the same base name, e.g.:

+    ...
+    |-- my_other_setup.py
+    |-- my_other_setup.MANIFEST.in
+    ...

+If no such alternative MANIFEST.in file is present and a top-level MANIFEST.in exists, it will be used as usual.

 ### Versioning